linux-automation/lxa-iobus/README.rst

 ``Server dies with can.CanError: Failed to transmit: [Errno 105] No buffer space available``

-Have a look at `TROUBLESHOOTING.rst <TROUBLESHOOTING.rst>`_ for solutions to common CAN related issues.
+Have a look at our `troubleshooting guide <https://lxa-iobus.readthedocs.io/en/latest/troubleshooting.html>`__ for common solutions for CAN related issues.